KSI5/alx-higher_level_programming/0x06-python-classes/README.md

 **5-square.py:**
 In this task, the Square class gains a public instance method `my_print()` that prints a square using the '#' character.
 The method takes into account the size and position of the square.

+**6-square.py**
+Updates the Square class with additional functionality: square instance can answer to comparators: ==, !=, >, >=, <, and <= based on the square area.

+**100-singly_linked_list.py**
+Defines a class Node that represents a node in a singly-linked list.
+It also defines a class SinglyLinkedList that represents a singly-linked list.

+**101-square.py**
+Updates the Square class from 6-square.py with a new private instance attribute position.
+It also updates the my_print() method to print the square with the # character using the position attribute.

+**102-square.py**
+Updates the Square class with a new method __repr__() to provide a string representation of the square for debugging purposes.

+**103-magic_class.py**
+Defines a class MagicClass that represents a circle.
+It has methods to calculate the area and circumference of the circle.